 Online services: IP address, and other personal information when you visit the GMIT website – more information available on the GMIT Website Privacy & Cookies Policy

-Other personal information: Disciplinary information, image, CV, visa information (international students).
+Other personal information: Disciplinary information, image, voice (in lecture & proctoring recordings), CV, visa information (international students).

 You will be required to provide Next of Kin/Emergency Contact Details for use only in emergency situations.

 We process your personal data at various points in your relationship with GMIT.
 This information is provided by you, either directly or indirectly.
 It may also be provided by third parties like the CAO, SOLAS, PAC, Springboard, SUSI, Department of Employment Affairs and Social Protection, INIS, etc.